State of play: Becoming an ambassador takes time -- and paperwork

 Regardless of who's running the State Department, to become an ambassador requires expertise, connections, patience and a willingness to wade through "half a truckload of paper," according to one who knows.

-Ronald Neumann, now president of the American Academy of Diplomacy, who went the nominating process three times for ambassadorial posts.
+Ronald Neumann, now president of the American Academy of Diplomacy, who went through the nominating process three times for ambassadorial posts.

 The former Foreign Service Officer said the length of the process can vary tremendously, and is especially challenging in the first year of a new administration.